TripleNetAI/triplenet.github.io/index.markdown

 ## Our Mission

 Our mission is to empower investors with AI-driven insights, enabling them to make data-backed NNN investment decisions with greater confidence and precision.
-We understand the complexities of NNN opportunities: assessing the health of tenants’ business operations, understanding local market dynamics, executing deals, and managing properties.
+We understand the complexities of NNN opportunities: assessing the health of prospective and current tenants’ business operations, understanding local market dynamics, executing deals, and managing properties.
 That’s why we’ve built AI-driven tools specifically tailored to this sector.

 ## The TripleNet AI Advantage